 Advertising watchdog bans cashback pop-ups for misleading shoppers

-The Advertising Standards Authority (ASA) found a number of adverts run by shopper reward programme Webloyalty to be misleading.
+The Advertising Standards Authority found a number of adverts by Webloyalty, which runs shopper reward programmes, to be misleading.

 Your support helps us to tell the story